Learning association from multiple intermediate events for dynamic prediction of survival: an application to cardiovascular disease prognosis: Discussion

-\blue{All the methods in this article have been built into an R package \textbf{CopulaSCR}, which is available on CRAN at \url{https://github.com/ytonghui/CopulaSCR}.
 We acknowledge the proposed method may become increasingly computationally intensive as the sample size grows, the number of events increases, or the censoring rate becomes heavier.
-Computational efficiency could be improved in future work through parallel computing, algorithmic approximations, or optimized and compiled code implementations.}
+Computational efficiency could be improved in future work through parallel computing, algorithmic approximations, or optimized and compiled code implementations.

 It would be valuable to extend the proposed method by incorporating some predictive biomarkers alongside multiple intermediate event times to reduce estimation bias caused by patient heterogeneity and further improve prediction accuracy.
-Methods based upon pseudo-observations of quantities of interest \citep{andersen2003generalised,zhao2020deep} would be adopted for this purpose, with further details warranting future investigation.
+Methods based upon pseudo-observations of quantities of interest \citep{andersen2003generalised} would be adopted for this purpose, with further details warranting future investigation.